Kynuska/FS25_SeasonalCropStress/README.md

 3. Launch Farming Simulator 25 and enable **Seasonal Crop Stress & Irrigation Manager** in the Mods menu
 4. Start or load a career save — the mod activates automatically

-> **Note:** The mod works on any map with standard FS25 fields.
-Multiplayer is supported; the host runs all simulation calculations.
+> **Multiplayer:** The host runs all simulation calculations.
+Clients see synced field state.
+The host's tick rate determines simulation accuracy.

 ---